codarrenvelvindron/codarren.github.io/_drafts/Manage_jobs_in_GNU-Linux.md

 But this could also be used for scripts that you want to run in background.

-/!\ Once you close your terminal session, the current jobs will be exited /!\
+/!\ Once you close your terminal session, the current running jobs will be exited /!\

 ## Credits
 [Featured image from pngwing](https://www.pngwing.com/en/search?q=human+Multitasking)